-No matter the field, when it comes to customer service, the customer experience team at almost every organization is obsessed with boosting the overall Net Promoter Score® (NPS®).
+When providing excellent customer service, organizations across all fields are focused on enhancing their customer satisfaction score.
+The best ally any Member Experience Team has to do this is by evaluating the overall Net Promoter Score® (NPS®).
 So, what is it?
 Is it important?
 Is it the only metric you should be measuring?
 Most of all, how does it affect credit unions, and what are some of the ways to gauge and boost your credit union's score?
-In this article, we'll cover these topics plus a few more.
+In this article, we'll cover these topics, plus a few more.

 An organization's NPS® can fall anywhere between -100 to +100.
-Most credit unions average +50 or higher overall – a high bar considering some of the best-known brands in the world such as Apple have an NPS that hovers only in the high 40s.
+Most credit unions average +50 or higher overall.
+This is a high bar considering some of the best-known brands in the world, such as Apple, have an NPS that hovers in the high 40s.

-More and more organizations that are getting serious about proper benchmarking and goal setting as a way of improving the member experience are investing in customer service experience platforms to administer surveys and tally their results.
-While several of these platforms exist, MemberXP, specifically, is a SaaS provider offering a suite of tools geared towards helping credit unions effectively gauge and manage member experiences.
-For example, the MemberView tool from MemberXP allows credit union member experience teams to track their scores for member experiences as well as for specific experiences such as lending.
+More and more organizations are recognizing the importance of measuring the customer satisfaction score to improve the member experience.
+To achieve this goal, they are investing in customer service experience platforms.
+While several of these platforms exist, MemberXP is a SaaS provider offering a suite of tools geared towards helping credit unions effectively gauge and manage member experiences.
+For example, the MemberView tool from MemberXP allows credit union Member Experience Teams to track their scores for member experiences as well as specific experiences such as lending.